-(b) Assets classified as available for sale
+(b) Available for Sale Investments

-The Bank assesses at each balance sheet date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
+The Bank assesses at each balance sheet date whether there is objective evidence that a financial asset or a group of financial assets classify under available for sale or held to maturity is impaired.
 In the case of equity investments classified as available for sale, a significant or prolonged decline in the fair value of the security below its cost is considered in determining whether the assets are impaired.
-Impairment losses recognised in the income statement on equity instruments are not reversed through the income statement.
+During Periods start from First of January 2009, The Decrease Consider significant cause it become 10% From cost of book value and the decrease consider to be extended if it continue for period more than 9 months, and if the mentioned evidences become available then the accumulated loss to be post from the equity and disclosed at the income statement, impairment losses recognised in the income statement on equity instruments are not reversed through the income statement.
 If, in a subsequent period, the fair value of a debt instrument classified as available for sale increases and the increase can be objectively related to an event occurring after the impairment loss was recognised in profit or loss, the impairment loss is reversed through the income statement.